lizaodawn/IMMARKUS-wiki-clone/03-Designing-a-Data-Model.md

 # Creating Entities and Properties in Annotation Mode

-To create entities in the Image Gallery, click the subfolder containing the images you want to work with.
-(If you cannot find the image gallery, see **Figure 2** in the [Interface Overview](https://github.com/rsimon/immarkus/wiki/02-Interface-Overview)) This will open the images in the folder.
+1. In the Image Gallery click a subfolder containing the images with which you want to work.
+(To locate the image gallery, see **Figure 2** in the [Interface Overview](https://github.com/rsimon/immarkus/wiki/02-Interface-Overview)) This will open the images in the folder.

 1. In the Image Gallery, decide which part of the image you would like to tag and [draw a shape](https://github.com/rsimon/immarkus/wiki/04-Annotating-Image#draw-annotations).

 1. After you have drawn a shape, you will see the Add Tag and Add Note buttons in the sidebar on the right.
-Choose **Add Tag** and it will open a popup window like one shown in **figure 3**.
+Choose **Add Tag**.
+A popup window like one shown in **Figure 3** appears.
 1. Click **Create New Entity Class**.

 ![Screenshot (487)](https://github.com/rsimon/immarkus/assets/128056738/e9d557b0-6af3-41a8-8a3d-5e7fadadfccc)

-**Figure 3.** Create Entities in Annotation Mode
+**Figure 3.** Creating Entities in Annotation Mode

 4. Click on **Entity Class** and name the entity class (e.g. "city_gate.”)